thoughtbot/ios-on-rails/book/rails/introduction.md

 ![Humon database representation](images/humon-database-representation.png)

 The Humon application does not ask for a username or password.
-Instead, we will use an ID unique to the device ('device token') to track unique users.
-The iOS portion of the book will discuss where this token comes from.
-For now, all you need to know is that users are identified by their devices.
+Instead, we will assign an auth token to all new devices using our API.
+The iOS device is responsible for storing this token and signing all requests with it.
 This approach does not allow for multiple users per device or a single account across mutliple devices, but it does enable users to start using the application immediately.
 Our desire to create the simplest application possible led us to choose